 University of Exeter

 All culture has a history, of course.
 We can trace Lord Byron back to Alexander Pope; we can trace David Bowie back to the Beat movement.
-But every history has its own history: we can trace Pope back to Horace, and the Beats back to the Enlightenment.
+But every history has its own history: we can trace Pope back to Horace and the Beats back to the Enlightenment.
 This lineage of reference prompts a question: Is posterity transitive?
 If I can link this writer to this thinker and this thinker to that thinker, am I justified in linking this writer to that thinker?
 In the case of Byron and Horace the answer is a safe “yes,” both because Byron produced a work called “Hints from Horace” and because his satire is demonstrably Horatian.
 The case of Bowie and the Enlightenment, however, is less clear.
 Bowie never acknowledged a debt to Enlightenment philosophy, and what critics know of his reading material doesn’t show any direct encounters with it.
 I would argue, however, that one can link Bowie back to the Enlightenment, not only because of his connection to the Beats, but also because much of his career demonstrates a pre-occupation with themes and questions that also troubled Enlightenment philosophers.
 Gavin Budge has suggested that critics might profit from exploring Romantic writing’s debt to British Enlightenment philosophy (18).
 This essay offers an exploration of one facet of Bowie’s debt to the same movement: his exploration of identity.

 Because “David Bowie” is an elastic term, I want to begin by explaining that the David Bowie I consider here is the David Bowie of the years 1972 to 1983.
-This is Bowie’s most fertile period, and the one with which he remains most closely associated.
+This is Bowie’s most fertile period and the one with which he remains most closely associated.
 Moreover, my discussion deals largely with Bowie’s public persona rather than his lyrics or music.
 As Adam Trainer has pointed out, “David Bowie as a phenomenon is primarily about performance,” and it is in his public presentation that he most clearly engages with Enlightenment thought.
 I also want to stress that this essay is part of the beginning of a longer project that considers Bowie’s engagement with Romanticism and its Enlightenment origins .
 What follows here is thus a series of ideas that I may well end up altering or disagreeing with further down the line.

 In considering Bowie’s link to the British Enlightenment, it is useful to invoke ethnomethodologist Harold Garfinkel’s term, “indexicality.”
 Garfinkel defines indexicality as the meaning an object or concept has for those who invoke it, a meaning that does not necessarily align with its original meaning (although it retains something of that original meaning).
 Indexicality can be both transitive and mutable.
 If you hear Bauhaus’s version of “Ziggy Stardust,” for example, you now understand not “Ziggy Stardust” but Bauhaus’s indexicality of it.
 You may retain their indexical understanding, or you may process it into your own indexicality of the song, which would be your indexicality of Bauhaus’s indexicality of “Ziggy Stardust,” but would retain some of the meanings of Bowie’s original, too.
 Indexical transmission is thus a kind of game of signifying Chinese Whispers, although one in which each whisper does retain at least something of the original.